datalad/datalad/CONTRIBUTING.md

 Some tests use testing repositories which are available as submodules under the `datalad/tests/testrepos` submodule (two tier- to not pollute top repository submodules namespace).
-To enable those tests do
+To enable those tests do:

 ```sh
 git submodule update --init --recursive